carynbear/carynbear.github.io/programmingstudy.md

 - have no more than 1 year of formal high school-level Computer Science or Programming coursework.
     - If you are currently enrolled in a Computer Science/Programming class, that's okay!
     - If you've taken any courses prior to high school or outside of school, that's okay too!
-- They should have experience using an _educational_ programming environment
+- have experience using an _educational_ programming environment
     - such as (but not limited to) Scratch, Snap, MakeCode, CodeHS, Alice, CodeCombat, Code.org, AppInventor, and so on.

 ### _**Timing**_